+Acknowledgements.
 We thankfully acknowledge the logistic support and access to the railway tunnel from the "Jungfraubahnen" Railway Company and the High Altitude Research Stations Jungfraujoch and Gornergrat (HFSJG).
+We thank Daniel Draebing and Steven Binnie for constructive comments that helped improve the paper.

-This research was funded by the Swiss National Science Foundation through grant No 159299 awarded to Fritz Schlunegger.
+Financial support.
+This research has been supported by the Swiss National Science Foundation through grant no. 159299 awarded to Fritz Schlunegger.